rmisra2003/Linkedin-Scrapper-/README.md

 LinkedIn's Terms of Service: Automated scraping may violate LinkedIn's User Agreement.
 Use this tool responsibly and at your own risk.

 Rate Limiting: Excessive scraping may flag your account.
+We recommend using a secondary account for heavy testing.

+📄 License

+Distributed under the MIT License.
+See LICENSE for more information.

 🤝 Contributing